purelb/purelb/content/install/config/_index.md

 Events:             <none>

 ```
 Service groups are namespaced, however PureLB will check all namespaces.
-For simplicity we recommend adding them to the purelb namespace however in cases where RBAC controls who can update namespace, service groups can to the namespaces of their users.
+For simplicity we recommend adding them to the purelb namespace however in cases where RBAC controls who can update that namespace, service groups can be added to the namespaces of their users.

 ### Changing a Service Group
-Changing a Service Group does not affect the services that have already been created.
-The modified service group will only impact services subsequently created.
+Changing a Service Group does not affect services that have already been created.
+Modified service groups will only impact services subsequently created.
 This is intentional: service address changes should be initiated on a per service basis, not by an address range change in the service group having the side effect of changing all of the associated services' external addresses.
 To migrate service addresses, add an additional service that will be allocated an address from the changed pool, once traffic has been drained, remove the original service releasing the address.